Ethan2806/fastpages2/_posts/2022-09-26-Movie-Generator.md

 </script>

 Using Javascript, you have to insert in the variables that you want to be included into your random generator.
-In my case, my variables were a bunch of movies that I decided to use in my project.
+In my case, my variables were a bunch of movies that I decided to use in my project!